azoom-yongrok-choi/adk/README.md

 # Demo for AI Agent
-It's a simple demo for AI agent(PRJ-Synapse)
+It's a simple demo for AI agent(PJT-Synapse)

 ### Core stacks
 - ADK : for AI pipeline